jamesdiacono/Replete/plugins/sublime/README.md

 # Replete Sublime plugin

-This is a Sublime Text 4 package for [Replete](https://repletejs.org), a REPL facilitating interactive programming in JavaScript.
+This is a Sublime Text 4 package for [Replete](https://repletejs.org), a multi-platform JavaScript REPL.

 The source code for this package is in the Public Domain.